If you're switching to a new device

 Screen Time gives you insight into how much time you and your kids spend on your devices.
 It also lets you set time limits for daily app use.
 After you set up Screen Time, you can turn on True Tone if your device supports it, and use Display Zoom to adjust the size of icons and text on your Home screen.

 If you have an iPhone X or later, learn more about using gestures to navigate your device.
-If you have an iPhone 7, iPhone 7 Plus, iPhone 8 or iPhone 8 Plus, you can adjust the click for your Home button.
+If you have an iPhone with a Home button, you can adjust the click for your Home button.

 If you're new to iPhone, learn more about getting started and using your iPhone.